Morning Note: Market News and Updates from Walmart and Deere.

 Company News

-Walmart operates more than 10,500 stores and numerous e-ecommerce websites under 46 banners in 19 countries.
+Walmart operates more than 10,900 stores and numerous e-ecommerce websites under 46 banners in 19 countries.
 In the face of strong competition, the group’s strategy is ‘to lead on price, invest to differentiate on access, be competitive on assortment, and deliver a great experience’.
-The company’s sales are massive – $648bn in the last financial year.
+This means the company can often weather economic storms better than others.
+As the largest importer of container goods in the US, Walmart is heavily exposed to tariffs and has been raising prices in response.

 Excess cash is returned to shareholders through dividends and buybacks.
-During the quarter, the group bought back $1.0bn of its shares, leaving $14.5bn of its $20bn repurchase authorisation.
-The company also paid out $1.7bn in dividends.
+During the quarter, the group has bought back $2.1bn of its shares, leaving $28.2bn of its $30bn repurchase authorisation.
+In the last quarter, the dividend was increased by 5% to $0.99.

 Source: Bloomberg

-Yesterday lunchtime, Deere & Company released results for the three months to 28 July, the third quarter of its financial year to end-October 2024.
-Although the numbers were better than market expectations, activity in the group’s end markets remains subdued.
-However, guidance for the full year was reiterated and, in response, the shares were up 6% in US trading hours.
+Yesterday lunchtime, Deere & Company released results for the three months to 3 May 2026, the second quarter of its financial year to end-October 2026.
+Despite ongoing market challenges, the numbers were solid, demonstrating the strength of the group’s diversified portfolio.
+Sluggish demand for large farm machinery was made up for by growth in smaller farm equipment and construction machinery.
+Guidance for the full year was reiterated.
+In response, the shares were marked down by 5% in US trading hours.

-Deere is a global agricultural and construction equipment company with annual sales of more than $61bn.
+Deere is a global agricultural and construction equipment company with annual sales of almost $46bn.
 The group has a strong track record of innovation, a comprehensive distribution infrastructure, and global after-market capability.
 The group’s strategic aim is to outpace industry growth and generate a mid-cycle operating margin of 15%.

 The business is benefitting from broad trends based on population and income growth, especially in developing nations, which are driving agricultural output and infrastructure investment.
 In addition, technological advances and agricultural mechanisation are expanding existing markets and opening new ones by helping customers increase their productivity, profitability, and sustainability.